 This chart shows the four general sources of infection and their trends using a 14-day moving average, where the dates reflect the date of symptom onset.
 The shaded bar indicates the date interval where data is likely incomplete.
-As we move into September we see a bit of a decrease in sporadic cases, but in increase in outbreaks.
-Some of the outbreaks are associated with schools, which are re-opening this month.
+Sporadic transmission and outbreaks remain the major sources of infection.